womanonrails/womanonrails.com/_i18n/en/_posts/2013-09-08-rails-girls-rules.md

 You have two days to learn something new.
 And you have place where all of you can sit together.
 All of these bring you a lot of motivation to develop your code.
 You can share your passion with others people (also with men).
 For me, it was awesome and I had a lot of fun.

 I recommend you Rails Girls.
-Even if you decide after all, that programing is not for you.
+Even if you decide after all, that programming is not for you.
 It is a great girls community.
 You can meet new friends there and be a part of something special.

 ## At the end